dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 I'm just going to dump all my discoveries here, and hopefully they would be useful to the Nintendo Switch community.

-If you think something is wrong, have some observations or hypothesis that I might have missed, or just general questions please feel free to ask here.
+If you think something is wrong, have some observations or hypothesis that I might have missed, stuff you want to contribute, or just general questions please feel free to ask here.

 If you want to use the information here somewhere else, feel free to do so, but please credit me (dekuNukem) if possible.